-This command queries the relative position of a delta marker on the y-axis.
+Queries the relative position of a delta marker on the y-axis.

 If necessary, the command activates the delta marker first.

 To get a valid result, you have to perform a complete measurement with synchronization to the end of the measurement before reading out the result.
 This is only possible for single sweep mode.